Beta (film): Plot

 Raju (Anil Kapoor) is the only son of his wealthy land owning father Prem Chaudhary (Akash Khuranna).
 Raju had lost his mother at birth and feels deeply deprived of a mother's love.

 On Raju's 5th birthday party, as a promised birthday gift, Prem brings home a new mother Lakshmi Devi (Aruna Irani), hoping that she will be a doting and caring mother for Raju.
 However, Lakshmi Devi turns out to be greedy, shrewd and cunning.
 She married Raju's father only for his vast fortune, money and property.
-Joining with her brother Totaram (Anupam Kher) and his wife Mynavati (Bharati Achrekar), they conspire on how to transfer all property to Lakshmi Devi's name.
-However, Lakshmi Devi and Totaram are enraged when they find out that Prem's first wife had prepared a will before her death transferring all property to Raju.
-And that Prem is only a trustee to all the wealth.
+Together with her brother Totaram (Anupam Kher) and his wife Mynavati (Bharati Achrekar), they conspire on how to transfer all property to Lakshmi Devi's name.
+However, Lakshmi Devi and Totaram are enraged when they find out that Prem's first wife had prepared a will before her death transferring all property to Raju, and that Prem is only a trustee to all the wealth.
 In the will, it has been written that Raju will have full control of his property only after marriage and unless his wife jointly consents with him, he will not be able to transfer his wealth and property to another name.

 Lakshmi Devi begins her vile schemes.
 On the front, she puts up an act of being a very loving mother for Raju, who exhilarated for a mother's love, becomes a devoted son.
 He showers Lakshmi Devi with love and respect, ever-ready to obey her every word.
 In the process, unknowingly, he allows Lakshmi Devi to manipulate him.
 She very cunningly misleads Raju to give up his education.
 When his father finds out that Raju stopped going to school at Lakshmi Devi's instructions, he called out to her to question her.
 Lakshmi Devi and Totaram, hearing Prem, pours oil on the steps causing him to fall down the flight of stairs and hurting his head severely.
-Using this opportunity, they proved that Prem had become mentally unstable and locked him up in a corner room of the house.
+Using this opportunity, they prove that Prem has become mentally unstable and they lock him up in a corner room of the house.

-Raju being naïve and uneducated, believed every word of his step-mother and her brother.
-Over the years, Lakshmi Devi increasingly isolated his aging father from the family and mainly Raju.
+Raju being naïve and uneducated, believes every word of his step-mother and her brother.
+Over the years, Lakshmi Devi increasingly isolates his aging father from the family and mainly Raju.